GunnerLab/mcce4_tutorial/docs/guide/custom_runs.md

 ---
-title: Customizing Runs
+title: Customize MCCE4 Runs
 nav_order: 4
 parent: Guide
 permalink: /docs/guide/custom_runs/
 layout: default
 ---

-# MCCE4 Customing Runs
+# Customize MCCE4 Runs
 By default, each step of MCCE has certain parameters set to it.
 For example, step 3 defaults to the Gunner Lab's in-house Poisson-Boltzmann solver, NGPB, though Delphi and ZAP are available to those with the respective OpenEye licenses.
 But what if the user wants non-default settings?

 ## Option A: ```run_mcce4```